How does the DCA strategy work? Learning together

 Think of a name for the bot, select the type.

-Simple — the bot trades on one pair.
-Composite — the bot trades in several pairs at the same time.
-Choose a simple bot for the first setup.
+Single-pair — the bot trades on one pair.
+Multi-pair — the bot trades in several pairs at the same time.
+Choose a single-pair bot for the first setup.

 5. Select a pair, for example, USDT — BTC.

 6. Fill in the settings for opening a deal

 You want to buy or sell.
 Long — buy cheaper, sell more expensive,

 Short — sell more expensive, buy cheaper.
 Take the Long Strategy as an example.

 The volume with which to open all safety orders.
 Set it equal to the base order.

 Start Order type